nikhil-mishra-git/NewsHunt/README.md

 # 📰 NewsHunt

-**NewsHunt** is a modern, fast, and elegant news aggregator web app built with **React** and **Tailwind CSS**.
+**NewsHunt** is a modern, fast, and simple news aggregator web app built with **React** and **Tailwind CSS**.
 It delivers real-time news from multiple categories with smooth UI, responsive design, and instant search — all in one place.

 > _Stay informed.
 Stay ahead._